OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Abstractors for Open-World Video Instance Segmentation and Captioning

-Given a video, our goal is to jointly detect, segment and caption object instances present in the video.
-Importantly, note that object instance categories may not be part of the training set (\eg, the parachutes shown in Fig.~\ref{fig:qual_burst} (top row)), placing our goal in an open-world setting.
-To achieve this goal, a given video is first broken into short clips, each consisting of $T$ frames.
-Each clip is processed using our approach OW-VISCap.
-We discuss merging of the results of each clip in Sec.~\ref{sec:exp}.
+We propose to jointly address the tasks of 1) open-world video instance segmentation and 2) object-centric captioning: given a video, we jointly detect, segment, track and caption object instances in a video.
+Importantly, object instance categories may not be part of the training set (e.g., the trailer truck in Fig.~\ref{fig:qual_full} (top row)), placing our goal in an open-world setting.
+To achieve this goal, we develop an approach which first breaks a given video into short clips, each consisting of $T$ frames.
+Each clip is processed using our OW-VISCapTor.
+We discuss merging of the results of each clip in Appendix~\ref{sec:append:merge}.

-We provide an overview of OW-VISCap to process each clip in Sec.~\ref{sec:app:overview}.
-We then discuss our contributions: (a) introduction of open-world object queries in Sec.~\ref{sec:app:owqueries}, (b) use of masked attention for object-centric captioning in Sec.~\ref{sec:app:caphead}, and (c) use of inter-query contrastive loss to ensure that the object qeries are different from each other in Sec.~\ref{sec:app:contloss}.
-In Sec.~\ref{sec:app:training}, we discuss the final training objective.
+We provide an overview of OW-VISCapTor in Sec.~\ref{sec:app:overview}.
+We then discuss our contributions: (a) the object abstractor that generates spatially-rich open-world object queries (Sec.~\ref{sec:app:owqueries}), along with our proposed inter-query contrastive loss, and (b) the object-to-text abstractor that uses masked cross-attention for object-centric captioning (Sec.~\ref{sec:app:caphead}).
+We discuss the final training objective in Sec.~\ref{sec:app:training}.